NomicFoundation/hardhat/packages/hardhat-viem/README.md

 ]);
 ```

-By default, the first wallet client retrieve by `hre.viem.getWalletClients()` is used to deploy the contract.
-You can also specify a different wallet client by passing a third parameter, along with other properties such as `gas`, and `value`:
+By default, the first wallet client retrieved by `hre.viem.getWalletClients()` is used to deploy the contract.
+You can also specify a different wallet client by passing a third parameter, along with other properties, such as `gas` and `value`:

 ```typescript
 const [_, secondWalletClient] = await this.hre.viem.getWalletClients();